 The only exception is if the CBP Commissioner determines—based on thorough evidence—those particular goods were not produced by forced labor, and submits a report to the applicable congressional committees.

-Note there is already a Withhold Release Order (WRO) in effect for Cotton, Tomatoes, and Downstream Products imported from the Xinjiang Uyghur Autonomous Region, allowing CBP to detain these shipments unless sufficient proof is given that they were not produced by forced labor.
+Note there was already a Withhold Release Order (WRO) in effect for Cotton, Tomatoes, and Downstream Products imported from the Xinjiang Uyghur Autonomous Region, allowing CBP to detain these shipments unless sufficient proof is given that they were not produced by forced labor.

-⮞ Read the full Act here
+⮞ Read the full Act

 ⮞ Read CBP’s Informed Compliance Publication on exercising reasonable care; pages 14-15 address forced labor

 CBP released these additional resources for importers on February 23, 2023:

 - Guidance on Executive Summaries and Sample Tables of Contents